Cocoa crop improvement, farms and markets in Ghana and Ivory Coast

-Aim: The project “Cocoa crop improvement, farms and markets: a science-based approach to sustainably improving farmer food security in Ghana and Ivory Coast” aims for science-based, sustainable intensification of cocoa production assuring high and stable production now and under future climate change and policy scenarios.
+Aim: This project “Cocoa crop improvement, farms and markets: a science-based approach to sustainably improving farmer food security in Ghana and Ivory Coast” aims for science-based, sustainable intensification of cocoa production assuring high and stable production now and under future climate change and policy scenarios.

-Objectives: This project has four main objectives:
+Objectives: The project has four main objectives:

 - Develop methods to examine cocoa response to nutrients in monocultures and agroforestry systems, underpinning fertilizer recommendations.

 - Develop crop growth models as explorative tools for improving and innovating cocoa production (now and in the future).

 - Develop models that explore feasible, sustainable and robust technologies at farm level (now and in the future).